ZeroMQ remote API

 The ZeroMQ remote API functions are interacting with CoppeliaSim via ZeroMQ and its interface plugin to CoppeliaSim and the ZMQ remote API add-on.
 All this happens in a hidden fashion to the user.
 The remote API can let one or several external applications interact with CoppeliaSim in a stepped (i.e. synchronized with each simulation step) or non-stepped way (i.e. the normal operation mode), and even remote control of the simulator is supported (e.g. remotely loading a scene, starting, pausing or stopping a simulation for instance).

-Note: the ZeroMQ remote API also runs on CoppeliaSim V4.2.0, if you follow this procedure: clone the ZeroMQ remote API repository into your CoppeliaSim/programming folder.
-Then use this compatibility add-on and that script, and place them into your CoppeliaSim/ and CoppeliaSim/Lua folders respectively.
+Note: the Python ZeroMQ remote API also runs on CoppeliaSim V4.2, if you follow this procedure: clone the ZeroMQ remote API repository into your CoppeliaSim/programming folder.
+Then use the simAddOnZMQ remote API.lua compatibility add-on and the cbor.lua script, and place them into your CoppeliaSim/ and CoppeliaSim/Lua folders respectively.

 See programming/zmqRemoteApi folder or its related repository for examples.